akay64/aspnetcore-2.0-docker-dbg/README.md

 8. Open .vscode/tasks.json
 	- Replace both `"${workspaceRoot}/src/[ENTER APP NAME HERE].csproj"` with your app's name "App.csproj" example.

 That's it!
 Now go into ./src/Controllers And set a breakpoint in one of the actions you want to hit, and press F5.
-The debugger should spin put and let you debug inside of Docker.
+The debugger should spin put and let you debug inside of Docker, go to http://localhost:5050 and activate the code path for your breakpoint!